revoltgames/revoltgames.github.io/docs/terra/intro.md

 This documentation is still WIP.
 If you notice any typo, broken link or other issue for the API or documentation, make sure to file a Github Issue by clicking on the `Report an issue` button at the top right corner.
 :::

-Terra is a database of real-world data indexed on h3.
-This data is served via an API for geolocalised games like Neopolis and Neoland.
+Terra is an API of real-world data indexed on h3.
+This data is served via an API for Neopolis and Neoland.

 * Cultural data (country, closest city)
 * Natural data (biomes: urban, forst, desert, etc)